sarah-cic-uk/Code-the-Future/week-1/Meet_the_tutors.md

 ### Davina

 I joined IBM in June 2021 as a Project Manager and I'm currently working as a Scrum Master on my current assignment.
 I have been in IT since 2004 after graduating in IT with Business Information Systems.
 Although my career has predominately been on the infrastructure delivery side, developing in java and HTML were a big part of my degree many moons ago!
 I love working as a Project Manager as I get to work on a variety of projects which pushes you to further develop your understanding of this ever evolving industry.

+### Jacob

+I joined IBM CIC as a Java Developer in September 2021, bust quickly tranisitnoed into FrontendDevleopement and Javascript.
+Before IBM I worked as an IT Consulant where I was also contract out to IBM as a Java Deleoper for 2 years, but made myself known and was hired by IBM CIC after my contract ended.
+I graduated from University studying Computer Science for Games, where i learnt a lot more about the gameing industry, but turned more to software as to not sour the tasteing of gaming.
+I'm fairly new to tutoring so will have to help me learn as well but always enjoyed helping an teaching others.

 <div style="width: 100%">
 <a href='README.md' ><-- Previous Section: Week 1 Introduction</a>